aminzaidi1/test-01/README.md

 ## Objective

-The objective of this assignment is to explore and use pre-trained machine learning models in both Azure and Google Cloud Platform (GCP).
-Through this, we aim to gain experience with cloud-based tools, particularly in the domains of speech and vision processing.
+This assignment's goal is to investigate and use pre-trained machine learning models on Google Cloud Platform (GCP) and Azure.
+We hope to learn more about cloud-based tools through this, especially in the areas of voice and visual processing.

 ## 1. Work with Pre-trained Speech Models